yousiftouma/cygni-talent-deploy/readme.md

    The expected output is `<USERNAME>: <USERNAME> sudo`.
 As explained in the documentation `adduser` will create a group with the same name as the created user by default.

-1. Make sure that the new /home directory have been created correctly.
+1. On the server, check that a /home directory for the user has been created.

    ```
    ls -la /home